corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Bundled Mods

 This is a bundle of mods to resolve compatibility issues if you want to use them all together.
 Please check each individual mod for the effects and any known issues.
-The large hex strings are the commit hashes - that is mostly for my own record-keeping to know what revision of the other source code is contained here.
+The numbers indicate which version of a particular mod is contained in this mod (which also corresponds to the version tag in its `git` repository).

 * [Aesthetic Terraform Stations](https://steamcommunity.com/workshop/filedetails/?id=2622411084) ([Source](https://github.com/corsairmarks/terraform_stations_aesthetic) 2.0.0)
 * ["Agrarian" Idyll for Lithoids](https://steamcommunity.com/workshop/filedetails/?id=2510669821) ([Source](https://github.com/corsairmarks/agrarian_idyll_lithoid) 3.1.0)